Byzantine Manuscript Submission Guide

 At the initial submission, images may be sent as low-resolution digital images or as legible photocopies, of a quality sufficient for the peer-review process.
 For the final submission of all images please consult our Artwork Submission Guide.
 The work on securing permissions and the best quality images should begin in earnest only after the manuscript has been accepted.

-Initial submissions to Dumbarton Oaks Papers should be sent by email to Michael Maas, Director of Byzantine Studies.
-All other initial submissions should be sent to the relevant sponsoring and volume editors, as well as to the Director of Byzantine Studies.
+Initial submissions to Dumbarton Oaks Papers should be sent to email@example.com.
+All other initial submissions should be sent to the relevant sponsoring and volume editors, as well as to the director of Byzantine Studies.

 Review and revision

 Most submissions are evaluated by double-blind peer review, to evaluate the quality of the manuscript.
 The author's identity is not revealed to the readers evaluating the article, and the author does not know the identity of the readers.
 Authors should, therefore, avoid self-referential statements in the argument and documentation of the article.

 The evaluations that emerge from peer review, in tandem with input from the editors and the editorial board, help determine whether a manuscript is rejected or accepted.
 Accepted articles are classified as needing either minor or major revisions.
 Authors of accepted manuscripts will be given a report and asked to revise their manuscript.
 If a manuscript has been accepted on condition of major revisions, the corrected version may be reviewed a second time, to determine whether the manuscript is suitable for publication.

 Toward the end of this process authors of accepted manuscripts will be asked to sign a letter of agreement, which serves as a contractual obligation.